MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Image capture

-In WebView2 you can capture screenshots and indicate the format to save the image as.
+By hosting WebView2, your app can capture screenshots and indicate which format to use to save the image.

 ##### [C#](#tab/c-sharp)